airoweb/notedo/README.md

 1. **Save Highlighted Text**:
    - Highlight text on any webpage.
-   - Right-click and select **Add to NoteD** from the context menu.
+   - Right-click and select **Add to noteD** from the context menu.
    - The selected text will be saved as a new note.

 2. **Access Your Notes**:
-   - Click on the **NoteD** icon in the Chrome toolbar to open the popup.
+   - Click on the **noteD** icon in the Chrome toolbar to open the popup.
-   - For a larger interface, click the external link icon next to the NoteD title in the popup to open the full-page view.
+   - For a larger interface, click the external link icon next to the noteD title in the popup to open the full-page view.

 3. **Organize Notes**:
    - Use the **Notes** and **Done** tabs to switch between active and completed notes.